Egyptian Kahk el-Eid | Date Filled Shortbread Cookies

 Activating the Yeast

-Take the warm milk you set aside and add yeast to it, along with a pinch of sugar.
+Take the warm milk you set aside and add yeast to it, along with 1 tablespoon of sugar.
 Mix well, cover it, and let it activate for a few minutes.
-Once the yeast is ready, slowly pour the remaining warm milk over the dough.
-Continue the folding and squeezing method while adding vanillin (vanilla flavoring).
-Incorporate the activated yeast into the dough and mix until everything is well combined.

-Making the Date Filling (Agwa)
+Making the Date Filling

 Shaping and Filling the Cookies